 Florida and attended Richard Bland College in Petersburg, VA

 before joining the army.

 WO Jim Dayton's next assignment was to the 281st Assault Helicopter Company located in Nah Trang, South Vietnam.
 He soon developed into a skilled pilot who could be counted on to perform the most difficult missions and on March 16, 1968 he was awarded the designation of Aircraft Commander with the Armed Helicopter (Gun Ship) platoon.
 Jim was a skilled gun ship commander and a credit to the "Wolf Pack" Platoon and the "Intruders".
 He was at home among his fellow crew members and was respected by his subordinates and his superiors.
+Jim was known to be a kind and caring individual.
+As early as 1958, he joined the First Christian Church in Alexandria, Virginia and continued to practice his faith throughout his military service.
 He is shown here with his other 281st "Wolf Pack" pilots.

 Front row L- R, Harry Whitmore (setting on box), Charles Daniels, Tommy Condrey, Mike Hart.

 Back row L- R, Lance Ham, Jim Dayton, Stephen Kay

 On May 8, 1968, Jim and his crew were assigned the mission

 of supporting the recovery of a Special Forces Long